MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 # Set-SPServiceHostConfig

 ## SYNOPSIS
-Configures one or more common settings for all Web services.
+Configures one or more common settings for all web services.

 ## SYNTAX